Background pattern

 Remove the needle cap carefully.

-It is normal for some liquid to come out of the needle.
+It is normal for a few drops of liquid to come out of the needle.

-If you remove the needle cap before you are ready to inject, do not put it back on because it may bend or damage the needle.
-You may accidentally prick yourself or waste the medicine.
+If you remove the needle cap before you are ready to inject, do not put it backbecause you could bend or damage the needle.
+You could accidentally prick yourself or waste the medicinal product.

-Pinch the skin gently and insert the needle all the way in at an angle of about 45 degrees.
+Gently pinch the skin and insert the needle completely at an angle of about 45 degrees.

-Hold the syringe and push the plunger all the way in.
+Hold the syringe and press the plunger completely.

-After lifting your finger, allow the needle to retract into the syringe barrel.
+Then lift your thumb to allow the needle to retract into the syringe barrel.

 Remove the syringe from the skin.

-After injecting the Imraldi medicine, confirm that the needle has retracted and dispose of the used syringe immediately in a special container as explained by your doctor, nurse, or pharmacist.
+After injecting the Imraldi medicinal product, confirm that the needle has retracted and immediately dispose of the used syringe in a special container as instructed by your doctor, nurse, or pharmacist.

 Are you unsure if you have administered the full dose?
 Contact your doctor, nurse, or pharmacist.